embedded-iota/iota-iot-network-protocol/README.md

 A Seed Node MUST be a Node within a Node Group.
 It MUST holds the configuration for new Node Group Members.
-It is also MUST be responsible for collecting the status of the Node Group for a IOTA Gateway.
+It is also MUST be responsible for collecting the status of the Node Group for an IOTA Gateway.

 ###### Worker Node

 A Worker Node MUST be Node Group Member which is not a Seed Nodes.

+###### Temporary Node

+A Temporary Node MUST be temporary member in a node group.
+It SHALL not be a member for longer than x minutes.

 ###### Node Group Neighbor